ffoysal/kioshi/README.md

 ## Run Test

-The test are written in `mocha`, `chai` and `supertest`  framework.
+The test are written using `mocha`, `chai` and `supertest`  framework.
 During test app does not need real mongo db server instead it uses `mongodb-memory-server`.

 To run the test